Storm chasing: Ethics

 A growing number of experienced storm chasers advocate the adoption of a code of ethics in storm chasing featuring safety, courtesy, and objectivity as the backbone.
 Storm chasing is a highly visible recreational activity (which is also associated with science) that is vulnerable to sensationalist media promotion.
 Veteran storm chasers Chuck Doswell and Roger Edwards deemed reckless storm chasers as "yahoos".
 Doswell and Edwards believe poor chasing ethics at TV news stations add to the growth of "yahoo" storm chasing.
-A large lawsuit was filed against the parent company of The Weather Channel in March 2019 for allegedly keeping on contract storm chaser drivers with a demonstrated pattern of reckless driving which ultimately led in a fatal collision (killing themselves and a storm spotter in the other vehicle) when running a stop sign in Texas in 2017.
+A large lawsuit was filed against the parent company of The Weather Channel in March 2019 for allegedly keeping on contract storm chaser drivers with a demonstrated pattern of reckless driving which ultimately led to a fatal collision (killing themselves and a storm spotter in the other vehicle) when running a stop sign in Texas in 2017.
 Edwards and Rich Thompson, among others, also expressed concern about pernicious effects of media profiteering with Matt Crowther, among others, agreeing in principle but viewing sales as not inherently corrupting.
 Self-policing is seen as the means to mold the hobby.
-There is occasional discussion among chasers that at some point government regulation may be imposed due to increasing numbers of chasers and because of poor behavior by some individuals; however, many chasers do not expect this eventuality and almost all oppose regulations -—as do some formal studies of dangerous leisure activities which advocate deliberative self-policing.
+There is occasional discussion among chasers that at some point government regulation may be imposed due to increasing numbers of chasers and because of poor behavior by some individuals; however, many chasers do not expect this eventuality and almost all oppose regulations—as do some formal studies of dangerous leisure activities which also advocate deliberative self-policing.

 As there is for storm chaser conduct, there is concern about chaser responsibility.
 Since some chasers are trained in first aid and even first responder procedures, it is not uncommon for tornado chasers to be first on a scene and tending to storm victims or treating injuries at the site of a disaster in advance of emergency personnel and other outside aid.

-Aside from questions concerning their ethical values and conduct, many have been accredited for giving back to the community in several ways.
+Aside from questions concerning their ethical values and conduct, many have been credited with giving back to the community in several ways.
 Just before the Joplin tornado, Storm Chaser Jeff Piotrowski provided advanced warning to Officer Brewer of Joplin local law enforcement, prompting them to activate the emergency sirens.
-Though lives were lost, many who survived accredited their survival to the siren.
-After a storm has passed storm chasers are often the first to arrive on the scene to help assist in the aftermath.
+Though lives were lost, many who survived credited their survival to the siren.
 An unexpected and yet increasingly more common result of storm chasers is the data they provide to storm research from their videos, social video posts and documentation of storms they encounter.
 After the El Reno tornado in 2013, portals were created for chasers to submit their information to help in the research of the deadly storm.
 The El Reno Tornado Environment Display (TED) was created to show a synchronized view of the submitted video footage overlaying radar images of the storm with various chasers' positions.